gardener-attic/landscape-setup2/README.md

+# ---DEPRECATED---

+**This project is outdated and won't be updated anymore.
+Please use https://github.com/gardener/garden-setup instead!**

 # Gardener Setup Scripts

 This README is the installation manual for a simple Gardener setup.
 The installation scripts in this repo are embedded in a configuration template in the [landscape-setup-template](https://github.com/gardener/landscape-setup-template) project.
 You can find further information there.